Hamidalavi/examid-gaming-journey/README.md

 17. I raised the height of the table (or I lowered the height of the seat), then I opened my **armpits** because I didn't want to raise my shoulders anymore.
 As a result, I played with the best speed and freedom of action and less arm friction while aming
 18. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
 19. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
+20. Blinking is like changing the magazine of a gun.
+My eyes are always open when I focus on the enemy.
+When I'm done, I relieve eye fatigue with a wink
-20. Finally, **the brain optimized the hand and fingers' movements** and now my entire focus is on the game
+21. Finally, **the brain optimized the hand and fingers' movements** and now my entire focus is on the game
-21. Congratulations, Examid is now going to be a Pro Player at **mouse and keyboard**
+22. Congratulations, Examid is now going to be a Pro Player at **mouse and keyboard**

 ---